-Learn how employers can use stay at work/return to work programs as a retention strategy.
+Learn how employers can use stay-at-work/return-to-work programs as a retention strategy.

-Stay at Work/Return to Work programs help supervisors manage employee injury, illness and disability and ensure that employees are able to return to the workplace as quickly and safely as possible.
+Stay-at-Work/Return-to-Work (SAW/RTW) programs help supervisors manage employee injury, illness, and disability and ensure that employees are able to return to the workplace as quickly and safely as possible.

 Programs that allow employees to resume working in an appropriate and timely manner, with or without work restrictions, are essential for minimizing health-related absences and optimizing productivity.

-Returning employees to work goes well beyond treating the physical nature of the injury, health condition or disability, though.
-It also includes psychological impact, family and workplace dynamics.
-By creating an effective and holistic stay at work/return to work (SAW/RTW) program based on communication and trust, employers can take positive steps to keep their employees productive, safe and valued in the workplace.
+Successfully returning employees to work goes well beyond treating the physical nature of the injury, health condition, or disability; it also includes psychological impact and family and workplace dynamics.
+By creating an effective and holistic SAW/RTW program based on communication and trust, employers can take positive steps to keep their employees productive, safe, and valued in the workplace.

 SAW/RTW programs have benefits for both employees and employers, including an estimated $8-$10 savings for every $1 invested in such programs.
-SAW/RTW strategies and programs have traditionally been utilized to reduce workers’ compensation costs; however, these programs are more valuable now than ever for companies to save time, money and retain essential human capital.
+SAW/RTW strategies and programs have traditionally been utilized to reduce workers’ compensation costs; however, these programs are more valuable now than ever for companies to save time, money, and retain essential human capital.
 They can also be beneficial to federal contractors and subcontractors in meeting their goals under Section 503 of the Rehabilitation Act.